Payoff-Free Coordination Reveals Hidden Quantum Correlation Structure: Methods

 \paragraph{Independent classical sampling.} Each agent samples $\tilde a_i$ independently and uniformly from $\mathcal{A}$.
 This provides a baseline with no shared correlation resource where the joint distribution factorizes.

 \paragraph{Shared-latent classical coordination.} Agents share a classical latent variable $L \in \mathcal{A}$.
 Conditioned on $L$, each agent outputs $L$ with probability $q$ and samples uniformly from $\mathcal{A}$ with probability $1-q$.
 This one-parameter family is the restricted symmetric classical baseline used throughout the paper (the shared latent takes values in the action alphabet and all agents use the same conditional response).
-As $q \to 1$, this strategy converges to the ``copy'' limit ($a_1 = \dots = a_N$), maximizing total correlation within this baseline family but also maximizing collision probability.
+As $q \to 1$, this strategy converges to the ``copy'' limit ($a_1 = \dots = a_N$), maximizing total correlation within the ideal shared-latent family while also maximizing coincidence.
+For the numerical differential metrics, the shared-latent baseline was evaluated on a uniform grid containing $q=1$, and the largest sampled value was used at each operating point; in all evaluated configurations, including a finer 41-point scan of the post-channel observables, the maximum occurred at $q=1$.

 \paragraph{Quantum-correlated coordination.} Agents share an $N$-partite entangled $W$ state prior to the round: